Be Prepared for Any Disaster

 Water Ready for an Emergency

-Current recommendations for water is a gallon of water per person per day.
-We cannot live more than a few days without water, so it is necessary in an emergency situation to make sure that we have enough drinking water to get us through the situation.
+The current recommendation for water is a gallon of water per person per day.
+We cannot live more than a few days without water, so it is necessary for an emergency situation to make sure that we have enough drinking water to get us through the situation.
 Most of us are within three days of some sort of water source, so having enough water for three days is a good rule of thumb.
 However, for emergency situations, we really don't need to store water for long periods of time.

 In addition to the three days supply of water, it makes sense to store water purification straws in your emergency bag.
-These purification straws are light weight and store easily in your emergency bag.
+These purification straws are lightweight and stored easily in your emergency bag.
 Use these for any situation when you are unsure that your drinking water is safe.